shafikshaon/daybook/deploy/README.md

 # Daybook Deployment Guide

-This directory contains automated deployment scripts for deploying the Daybook application (frontend and backend) on an Ubuntu server running on AWS with PostgreSQL and Redis.
+This directory contains automated deployment scripts for deploying the Daybook application (frontend and backend) on an Ubuntu server running on AWS EC2 with PostgreSQL and Redis.

+**Server Details:**
+- **EC2 IP:** 13.228.221.238
+- **Domain:** daybook.shafik.xyz

 ## Overview